Stanisław Broniewski: Biography

 During Siege of Warsaw in September 1939, he co-organized the Scouts Emergency.
 During the German occupation Poland in the Gray Ranks.
 Commander of the Operation Arsenal.
 Participant of the Warsaw Uprising.
-Then, after his fall, a prisoner of the Bergen-Belsen concentration camp.
+Then, after its fall, a prisoner of the Bergen-Belsen concentration camp.
 From 1945, he was the commander of Scouts among Poles in Germany.

 After war, he returned to the country in 1946.
 From 1946 to 1948 he was the deputy director of the Department at the Central Planning Office.
 Later he was employed as an official in Społem.
 In December 1956 he took part in the ZHP Congress in Łódź.
 He then joined the Supreme Scout Council of Polish Scouting and Guiding Association (ZHP), in which he remained until 1958.
 Together with a group of Catholic activists, he intended to run for the Sejm in the 1957 legislative elections, but his name was deleted by the communist authorities.